Biography

 M. G. Ruppert; Y. K. Yong

-Design of Hybrid Piezoelectric/Piezoresistive Cantilevers for Dynamic-mode Atomic Force Microscopy Inproceedings
+Design of Hybrid Piezoelectric/Piezoresistive Cantilevers for Dynamic-mode Atomic Force Microscopy Proceedings Article

-In: IEEE/ASME Advanced Intelligent Mechatronics (AIM), Auckland, New Zealand, 2018.
+In: IEEE/ASME Advanced Intelligent Mechatronics (AIM), Auckland, New Zealand, 2018, (This work was supported by the Australian Research Council Discovery Project DP170101813).

 @inproceedings{Ruppert2018b,